NewKnave/NKMiniProject/Mini Commerce/README.md

 # Mini Commerce

-A concept of a digital market, a mini project.
+A mini project that is a concept of a digital market